 presence in many regions of the world is well known.
 So if you are traveling to an area where malaria is present, it is important to reduce the risk of infection by taking medicine before you travel, while you are in the area, and after you return home.
 Which medicine you take is based on:

 The country or areas in which you will be

 It is possible that the main title of the report Rubella is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 The species of parasite.
 If you are infected

 with P. falciparum,

 life-threatening complications can develop rapidly.

-Infection caused by one of the other three species of malaria is rarely
+Infection caused by one of the other four species of malaria parasite is rarely

 The density of parasites.
 If the percentage of